The College Wrestling Recruiting Timeline & the June 15 Rule | RosterWise™

 For NCAA Division I and Division II wrestling, two dates structure the entire recruiting calendar, per the NCAA’s official Division I recruiting calendar:

-- August 1 before junior year — the date official and unofficial visits open.
+• August 1 of junior year — the date in-person off-campus contact and official visits open.

 Everything before June 15 is preparation; everything after is active recruiting.
 If you fix those two dates in mind, the rest of the timeline falls into place.